Tealeaf target page

 Your website administrator can provide you with the policies and procedures for your installation.

-Refer to these guidelines when you deploy the IBM Tealeaf target page.
+Refer to these guidelines when you deploy the Tealeaf target page.

-- Avoid deploying the IBM Tealeaf target page behind enterprise security features, such as SiteMinder.
+- Avoid deploying the Tealeaf target page behind enterprise security features, such as SiteMinder.

-- Test the IBM Tealeaf target page thoroughly in a test environment before deployment to production.
+- Test the Tealeaf target page thoroughly in a test environment before deployment to production.

 References to the target page